HL7/davinci-crd/input/pagecontent/index.md

 * The intermediary could take on the responsibility for the FHIR interface, such as determining which payer should receive a coverage request.

 <div class="new-content" markdown="1">
-There are two distinct sets of capabilities for CRD clients, one for [USCDI v1 (US-Core 3.1.1)](CapabilityStatement-crd-client3.1.html) and one for [USCDI v3 (US-Core 6.1.0)](CapabilityStatement-crd-client6.1.html).
-Typically a client would support only one or the other based on which US Core release it supports internally.
+There are three distinct sets of capabilities for CRD clients, one for [USCDI v1 (US-Core 3.1.1)](CapabilityStatement-crd-client3.1.html), one for [USCDI v3 (US-Core 6.1.0)](CapabilityStatement-crd-client6.1.html), and one for [USCDI v4 (US-Core 7.0.0)](CapabilityStatement-crd-client7.0.html).
+Typically a client would support only one of these based on which US Core release it supports internally.
+There is a single CRD server set of capabilities which must be able to handle data from any of the three supported USCDI versions.
 </div>

 <blockquote class="stu-note">